Polr URL Shortener Admin Takeover

 return view('setup_thanks')->with('success', 'Set up completed!
 Thanks for using Polr!');

-Proof of concept
+Proof of Concept

 Upon pressing the setup button, I was redirected to the /setup/finish endpoint and shown a success screen.
-I was able to login with the admin account credentials I set during the setup.
+I was able to log in with the admin account credentials I set during the setup.

 I constructed the malicious cookie, and using curl I sent the malicious request to the setup endpoint, which returned a 200 status, and the HTML for the setup success page.